maxyhwu/chihuahua_adventure/README.md

 ```

 ### Future & ...
 We expect to add sounds to this game, also we plan to add more levels to make the game more interesting.
-As you can see, this is a simple game created by students after learning programming for a semester and without complicated logic, but a nice and fun try of creating a game.
+As you can see, this is a simple game created by freshman students after learning programming for a semester and without complicated logic, but a nice and fun try of creating a game.
 Hope you like it!
 For further information, feel free to [contact me](mailto:b09705045@ntu.im).